 At the current rate of consumption, two thirds of the world’s population may face water shortages by 2025.

 I need to start this month’s round up with an apology for what was essentially a Big Fat Lie.
-In February’s round-up, I said that spring was coming!
+In February, I said that spring was coming!
 In fact, it turned out to be the week before temperatures of -5C (23F), inches of snow, and biting winds even in our usually mild part of the UK, nicknamed by the press as ‘The Beast from the East‘.
 People were trapped in their cars for hours on end as roads closed, schools shut down and general chaos ensued.
 That is clearly not spring, is it?

 It’s very easy to become disillusioned when you care a lot about the environment.
 The earth, and our fragile place on it, can feel very precarious at times.
 2017 seems set to be a year that will test our resilience to its very maximum; most notably an incoming US president who doesn’t accept the clear, established science of climate change.
 He is depressingly accompanied by our own UK government who appear to see environmental protections as ‘red tape’ to be swept aside along with investment in renewable technologies, as it goes on a mission to alienate itself from its neighbours on the continent.
 Also in attendance is a shocking resurgence across large swathes of the Western world of a far-right ideology that sees compassion for the planet, and indeed other humans, as a weakness to be mocked and exploited.
 Continue reading “Compassion is still our currency”→